 I couldn’t clean my own home due to the pain or lack of energy.
 I couldn’t sit in my recliner for more than 20-30 minutes before the pain mounted to the point I had to lie down.
 At times I also had pain down my left leg from the sciatica of a pinched nerve from the thinned discs between my lower vertebrae.
 If I turned around too fast, I learned pain would follow.
 Can you tell I was pretty miserable?

-After all I the times I had tried to lose weight over the years, the most I’ve lost was 5 pounds since my mid twenties.
+After all the times I tried to lose weight over the years, the most I’ve lost was 10 pounds since my mid twenties.
 Then I gained them right back in a few months, causing great discouragement and thoughts of “Why bother!”

 Many months after the blanket of prayer was given to me I saw Ms. S in the hall and we began to talk.
 I was thanking her for my prayer blanket again.
 Then she told me something I had forgotten.
 A year later from giving me the blanket, she told me she still prayed for me and my back every day.
-I felt something so wonderful.
+I felt so loved, it was a wonderful feeling.

 She truly loves me with the love of God.
 The blanket was not just a one time gift, it was attached to prayers and genuine love, the purest kind of love: God’s love.
 The prayers were not just when she thought of me, but every day!